sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Metrics
 The error represents random variations in the data that follow a specific probability distribution (usually Gaussian).
 The objective of curve fitting is to find the optimal combination of parameters that minimize the error.
 Here we are dealing with time series, therefore the independent variable is time.
-In mathematical terms[^5] f(error) = f(time) + error
+In mathematical terms[^6] f(error) = f(time) + error

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
 The datasets are accessed from files provided by the JHU GitHub